Angola has some unique birds, such as the Angolan Cave Chat. Photo: Tertius A Gous

 Day 16: Kumbira Forest is home to three endangered central-scarp endemics, namely Pulitzer’s Longbill, Gabela Bushshrike and Gabela Akalat.
 Unfortunately, slash-and-burn farming has caused major population declines in all three species although the akalat is still common and the longbill normally not too hard to find.
 The bushshrike has become rather rare and hard to locate, having been fairly common only 15 years ago, so we may have to search for it at some backup sites.
 Other birds we may find at Kumbira include Red-crested Turaco, Angolan Naked-faced Barbet, hyliotas of uncertain affinity, Dusky Tit, Yellow-throated Nicator, Yellow-necked and Pale-olive Greenbuls, Brown Illadopsis, Hartert’s Camaroptera, Yellow-bellied Wattle-eye, Forest Scrub Robin, Gorgeous Bushshrike, Pink-footed Puffback, African Broadbill, Blue-headed Crested Flycatcher, Superb Sunbird, Black-faced Canary and Grey Waxbill.
 Night near Conda.

 Day 17: After some final birding in the Kumbira Forest area, we’ll return to the coast and drive north back to Luanda.
 If time allows, we’ll stop at the Kwanza River to look for Brown Sunbird, and at Mussulo Bay for some wader watching.
-The tour ends this evening at the airport in Luanda.
+The tour ends this evening at the international airport in Luanda.